 The biggest potential trade-off is service.
 Some Redfin reviews say agents don't provide enough hands-on support, which could lead to mistakes like underpricing your home.

 Is Redfin legitimate?

-That said, you still have to do a lot of digging to unearth fine-print details about Redfin’s services and pricing.
+That said, you still have to do some digging to unearth certain details about Redfin’s services and pricing.
 In particular, you’ll need to look out for:

 - Minimum fees for home sellers that vary by location

 - Criteria that may disqualify you from a specific service or offer

 Redfin's primary offering is savings for home sellers.
 But can it really offer discounted rates and still turn a profit?
 The simple answer is yes, though there may be some service trade-offs.